Genocides in history (1490 to 1914): Afghanistan

 Abdur Rahman's subjugation of the Hazara ethnic group in the late nineteenth century due to its fierce rebellion against the Afghan king gave birth to an intense feeling of hatred between the Pashtun and the Hazara that would last for years to come.
 Massive forced displacements, especially in Oruzgan and Daychopan, continued as lands were confiscated and populations were expelled or fled.
 Some 35,000 families fled to northern Afghanistan, Mashhad (Iran) and Quetta (Pakistan).
 It is estimated that more than 60% of the Hazara were either massacred or displaced during Abdur Rahman's campaign against them.
-Hazara farmers were often forced to give up their property to Pashtuns and as a result many Hazara families had to move seasonally to the major cities in Afghanistan, Iran, or Pakistan in order to find jobs and sources of income.
-Quetta in Pakistan is home to the third largest settlements of Hazara outside Afghanistan.
+Hazara farmers were often forced to give up their property to Pashtuns and as a result many Hazara families had to move seasonally to the major cities in Afghanistan, Iran, or Pakistan to find jobs and sources of income.

-British rule of India and elsewhere
+British rule of India

 Mike Davis argues in his book Late Victorian Holocausts that quote; "Millions died, not outside the 'modern world system', but in the very process of being forcibly incorporated into its economic and political structures.
 They died in the golden age of Liberal Capitalism; indeed many were murdered...by the theological application of the sacred principles of Smith, Bentham, and Mill."

-Davis characterizes the Indian famines under the British Raj, such as the Great Bengal famine of 1770 or the Great Famine of 1876-78 which took over 15 million lives as "colonial genocide."
+Davis characterises the Indian famines under the British Raj, such as the Great Bengal famine of 1770 or the Great Famine of 1876-78 which took over 15 million lives as "colonial genocide".
 Some scholars, including Niall Ferguson, have disputed this judgement, while others, including Adam Jones, have affirmed it.

-As many as 60 million people may have died of famine and its complications from 1765 to 1946.
+Champa

+The Vietnamese Empire adopted repressive measures against the Chams, which some commentators have labeled genocide.